cameronhu/CellularAutomata/README.md

-# 274b-final
-Cellular Automata Software Library
+# Cellular Automata Software Library

-# Library Overview

 The CA library is built on two main classes: `Cell` and `CA`.